 Before your root canal procedure, your doctor will numb the treatment area.
-Then, your dentist will drill a hole through the tooth to access the pulp chamber and root canals.
+Then, your dentist in Phoenix, AZ will drill a hole through the tooth to access the pulp chamber and root canals.
 Next, your dentist will clean the root canals to remove bacteria and infected pulp.
 He or she will then fill and seal the root canals with a rubbery material called gutta-percha.
 Finally, your dentist will place a temporary filling on the hole to protect the inside of the tooth.

 Will this therapy hurt?

 You may feel some sensitivity or discomfort after the root canal.
 However, this should subside within a couple of days once the anesthetic wears off.
 Afterward, the treated tooth should feel no different than your other teeth.
 Do follow the aftercare tips provided by the dentist.